SaintPaddy/S1_Update_Agents/README.md

 This little script was written for my own convenience.
 On request I've shared it here.
 Feel free to do with it as you please.

+# Thesummer of 2023
+Finally, after years of requesting this and people in the community upvoting the feature request, SentinelOne finally released this functionality into their management portal.

 # What?
 This PowerShell script will connect to your SentinelOne management portal using the information in the INI file.